julia-actions/julia-treeshake/README.md

 Run package tests or a given script to see if any project dependencies are unused.

+## Note

+The information gathered by this action should be used with caution.
+The check is only as good as the coverage of the package tests, or provided test script.
+Also consider that the setup of the CI machine may impact coverage, with platform-guarded code usage hiding real code usage on other platforms.

 ## Usage

 Julia needs to be installed before this action can run.
 This can easily be achieved with the [setup-julia](https://github.com/marketplace/actions/setup-julia-environment) action.